 - 12:45 – 2:30 Session 3 – Leading across cultures and genders

 - 2:45 – 4:00 Session 4 – Leading across sexual orientations and generations

 - 4:00 – 4:30 Review, group discussion, and program wrap-up

 Course materials are included in the cost of tuition.
-Course materials will be distributed electronically in advance of the program start date.
-Participants must have a laptop or tablet computer to access course materials.
+Course materials will be distributed in paper format at the beginning of the workshop.
+Electronic materials can be provided upon request.

 This course is offered contingent upon sufficient enrollment.
 If a course must be cancelled, all registered participants will be notified at least five (5) calendar days before the course’s start date.
 All registered participants will receive a 100% tuition refund.
 No fees will be charged for cancelled courses.

 Prospective participants who withdraw at least 10 days prior to the start of a course will receive a full refund of tuition paid.